import_cell_characteristics_df()

 letter

 A character value that is a unique identifier for a single recording.
 Used to link data sets for evoked or spontaneous currents and cell-characteristics.
-Example: "A"cell
+Example:"A"

 A character or numeric value representing the cell.
 For example, use3.1.1